heyyod/AttilaSimulator/README.md

 ===============

 Main solution in `attila-sim\src\win32-VS2005\ATILA.sln`.
 Bison and Flex in root folder should be added in PATH, in order to build.
+The CodeGenerator project should be run once before a clean build cause it generetes necessary files.

 Introduction
 -------------